nolanyee/data-science-portfolio/poker-ai/README.md

 __Straight__\
 <sup>3</sup>&#9824;  <sup>4</sup>&#9825;  <sup>5</sup>&#x25CA;  <sup>6</sup>&#9825;  <sup>7</sup>&#9827;\
 For each suit and each value (not including 2 and 3 since they cannot be the high card in a straight), if the card is in the deck, the count is zero if there are not at least 1 of the five values required.
-Otherwise, the number of cards of each required value (high card's value and the 4 preceeding numbers) are multiplied together to give the number of combinations.
+Otherwise, the number of cards of each required value (high card's value and the 4 preceding numbers) are multiplied together to give the number of combinations.
 Then the number of associated straight flushes is subtracted once again.

 __No Pair__\
 <sup>2</sup>&#9824;  <sup>4</sup>&#9825;  <sup>8</sup>&#9824;  <sup>Q</sup>&#9825;  <sup>J</sup>&#9827;\